canonikamal/ai-observer-role-openstack/README.md

-# OpenStack Caracal AI Read-Only Role for Charmed OpenStack
+# ai-observer-role-openstack

-This repository contains a practical policy override baseline for a custom role named ai_observer.
+Policy override baseline for a read-only OpenStack role named `ai_observer`.

-Goal:
-- Make an AI investigation user read-only.
-- Allow broad visibility across Caracal services.
+The role is intended for AI-assisted operations, troubleshooting, and audit-style inspection in Charmed OpenStack environments running OpenStack Caracal `2024.1`.

+## Purpose

+This repository provides:

-- Apply through Charmed OpenStack using Juju policy override resources.
+- Charmed OpenStack `policyd-override` inputs for core OpenStack services.

-Important notes:
-- In Caracal, many services already use the reader role for read APIs.
+- A custom `ai_observer` role model for broad read visibility.
-- Some services still gate sensitive read APIs behind admin checks.
-- The overrides here add targeted read expansions for ai_observer and pin known legacy write aliases so ai_observer project assignments are not treated as owner/member write access.
-- For rules that directly check role:reader, use Keystone role implication so ai_observer automatically satisfies reader checks.
+- Guardrails that prevent `ai_observer` from matching legacy owner/member write policies.
+- Smoke and regression scripts for validating read access and mutation denial.

-- Do not grant the AI user admin, member, or service-specific write/admin roles.
+The target outcome is a read-only operational identity.
+Do not grant this identity `admin`, `member`, or service-specific write/admin roles.

-- Existing non-AI users that need write access should have normal member or admin role assignments.
-These overrides intentionally stop legacy project-owner checks from granting write access to users that only have ai_observer.
+## Scope

+Generated policy override archives are provided for:

+- Keystone
+- Nova
+- Neutron
+- Cinder
+- Glance
+- Octavia

+Placement is intentionally not packaged by this repository.
+Validate Placement policy override support for the target charm revision before adding it.

+## Role Model

-## 1) Create the custom role and role implication
+Create the custom role and imply the standard `reader` role:

-Source an admin RC first.

 ```bash
 source admin-openrc